Cleaning and Restoring Your Doll

 For ink removal on fabric, you may be able to get it off with Awesome spray, depending on what the ink is made of.
 You can also use nail polish remover with acetone.
 Lightly pour it on the affected area, then wash out with water and soap immediately.
 Follow the warning labels on the bottle and don’t have it on for too long or it will fade the fabric.
 If it does not work, try pure acetone, but be very careful when using it.

 Pox - Caused by an interaction between the vinyl ingredients used to make the mold, pox are tiny dots (either dark or light) on the vinyl.
 P and PMI factory ‘Kids, and BBB (Bean Butt Babies) are most susceptible to get Pox.
 They are also more susceptible to forming in humid environments.
-Unfortunately, Pox is irreversible, and I have not had any luck removing them.
-Although, I have heard of collectors using a product from Twin Pines.
-I have also heard of bleaching the inside of the head and using the ink remover and white sponge repeatedly until they have lightened, but they do not completely disappear.
-Others have used 5% benzoyl peroxide with luck after many repeated applications.
+Unfortunately, Pox is pretty much irreversible, and I have had little luck removing them using benzoyl peroxide and creme developer.
+I have heard of collectors using a product from Twin Pines.
+I have also heard of bleaching the inside of the head and using the ink remover and white sponge repeatedly until they have lightened, but they may not completely disappear and benzoyl peroxide can fade vinyl.

-Yellowed Shoes – Use 10% benzoyl peroxide zit cream and/or Creme Developer (40 or 50 Volume).
+Yellowed Shoes – Use Creme Developer (40 or 50 Volume).
 Apply it just the same as the directions for ink removal on vinyl.
-I have used many different things to get the old yellowed shoes to become white and this was the only thing that has worked for me.
+I have used many different things to get the old yellowed shoes to become white and this has worked the best for me.

 REMOVING THE HEAD AND REPLACING THE ZIP TIE